Nivesh00/FeTS/README.md

 __Cluster will be created on one machine only due to personal hardware limitations__

 ## Passwords and schema names
-Password and names muss be edited in the config.sh file
+Password and schema muss be manually edited, default schema is 'test_db' (schema needed for dummy data) and password must be configured in dummy_data.txt

 ## Starting and running containers
 To set-up and run the cluster, first set your new password in dummy_data.txt then run the __dbcluster.sh__ script as root